 Keep in mind when you're looking at the chart that each dot represents a member’s view of the range where rates should be at that time.
 Their dot is in the center of the range.
 In other words, the dots shouldn’t be taken to represent that a member is targeting that specific number.

 It’s also important to remember that the Fed remains data-dependent, adjusting its policy based on economic trends, inflation, and global events.
 In the event of major developments such as a terrorist attack, a severe economic downturn, or a sharp jump in inflation, the members will shift projections from their current level.
 As a result, the longer-term projections on the dot plot carry less weight than those that are closer to the present.

-Finally, don't lose sight of the fact that the FOMC membership changes and rotates among the various member banks in the system.
-In other words, the people behind the dots can change—another potential source of shifts in the dot plot.
+Finally, the FOMC membership changes and rotates among the various member banks in the system.
+In other words, the people behind the dots change over time—another potential source of shifts in the dot plot.